SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_solverInpGuide.md

   <td>Number of Neumann Surfaces</td>
   <td>(0)</td>
   <td>(integer)</td>
   <td>This is the total number of surfaces where the 3D model exchanges flow rate information with the 0D lumped parameter network model.
-For details the reader should read [this publication]() **!!!
-LINK**</td>
+For details the reader should read [this publication](docsRefs.html#refSec2)</td>
 </tr>
 <tr>
   <td>List of Neumann Surfaces</td>